akonstodata/md_county_covid/README.md

  ![](https://github.com/akonstodata/md_county_covid/blob/master/results/MD_race.png)

- <sub> We observe that while the Hispanic population has the largest case load with respect to their population, they have the lowest CFR.
+We observe that while the Hispanic population has the largest case load with respect to their population, they have the lowest CFR.
 While MD does not release age-by-race data, we hypothesize that this phenomenon can be explained by the average age of a COVID-positive Hispanic patient to be much lower than for another race.
 Hispanics make up a large proportion of essential workers in Maryland, which would increase exposure for individuals of working age [[BaltimoreSun05122020]](https://www.baltimoresun.com/coronavirus/bs-md-covid-latinos-20200512-s3cjb6swbbfofmmfg7afmj3zw4-story.html).

  The second observation is that the CFR for all races/ethnicities except for Hispanics tends to increase, then decrease with time (with the highest rate found in Asian and White populations).
 We surmise that this is due to a higher case load in older White and Asian populations relative to other races/ethnicities, especially in the early stages of the pandemic.
 The subsequent decrease in CFRs could be explained by a rise in case-load of younger populations, which would decrease the CFR.
-In the next section, we will see this is indeed the case. </sub>
+In the next section, we will see this is indeed the case.

 MARYLAND COVID DYNAMICS: AGE
 ------------